“Why is the crew looking at me all weird?” My‑re asked Vomarian over the banging and hammering on the Unsinkable III.

 “And I’m going to stop you there,” My‑re interrupted and held up her hands.

 “I don’t see any flaws.
-The workmanship is top notch,” Havelock said and marched off offended.
+The artistry is top-notch,” Havelock said and moved off offended.

 Watching him leave, Vomarian commented, “I think he did a good job.”

-My-re eyed Vomarian and turned back to the statue and studied it for a few minutes.
-She did look good in long hair.
-Something to remember.
-Havelock had smoothed out here face to make her look younger and an adjustment to her front, something only a woman would notice, to make them perfect.
+My‑re eyed Vomarian, returned to the statue, and studied it for a few minutes.
+She did look good in long hair and something to remember.
+Havelock had smoothed out her face to make her seem younger and adjusted her front, something only a woman would notice, to make them perfect.
 Shifting her weight from one foot to the other, she smiled.
-Havelock did do a good job.
+Havelock did a good job.